 Honors students gather for a group photo.

-The Honors College is home to the University of Maryland’s highly acclaimed living-learning programs for students with exceptional academic talents.
-Living-Learning programs range from two-year programs like the multidisciplinary University Honors (UH) to the more focused Design Cultures & Creativity (DCC), Honors Humanities (HH), Advanced Cybersecurity Experience for Students (ACES) and Integrated Life Sciences (ILS), to the multidisciplinary four-year research program - Gemstone (GEMS).
-Honors students have exclusive access to special honors versions of traditional classes ("H-versions") hosted by academic departments and the opportunity to join upper-level departmental honors programs in their major discipline of study.
+The Honors College is home to six (eight starting in Fall 2022) of the University of Maryland’s highly acclaimed living-learning programs for students with exceptional academic talents.
+Students take 15-18 credits in one of our living-learning programs in order to earn an Honors Citation, which is an academic distinction notated on their transcripts.
+Each program’s curriculum is unique and designed to fit into the general education requirements already established as part of students’ degree plans.
+Additionally, Honors students have access to special honors versions of traditional classes ("H-versions") hosted by academic departments and the opportunity to join upper-level departmental honors programs in their major discipline of study.

 The Honors College features small classes taught by outstanding faculty, an innovative learning environment, and opportunities for research and study in the Washington, D.C. area.
 The sophisticated academic offerings and friendly residential environment of the Honors College offers students a small liberal arts college experience nestled within the rich, diverse, and abundant opportunities of a big research institution.